 The citywide green network recognises the City's diverse range of green and blue spaces.
-These include internationally important sites for birds and habitats on the inner reaches of the Tay Estuary to locally important nature conservation sites around the City (SINC's) and Local Nature Reserves at Trottick Ponds and Broughty Ferry.
+These include internationally important sites for birds and habitats on the inner reaches of the Tay Estuary known as NATURA 2000 sites including Special Protection Areas (SAC), Special Areas of Conservation (SAC) and RAMSAR sites which are subject to strict protection; to locally important nature conservation sites around the City (SINC's) and Local Nature Reserves at Trottick Ponds and Broughty Ferry.
 Further information on the City's Parks & Gardens is available on the Council website.
 The Council and Scottish Natural Heritage (SNH) have prepared a leaflet on local green places and nature in Dundee which is available on the SNH website.
 Dundee is an ideal city for walking and cycling and an extensive network of footpath and cycle routes has been developed to explore the City's green and blue spaces.